Python style conventions

 $ pre-commit run -a

-If your editor can be configured to run flake8 and/or black automatically, even better.
+If your editor can be configured to run flake8 and/or ruff automatically, even better.
 These checks are done as part of the continuous integration when changes are made on GitHub.

-Currently this is setup to do automated testing under Linux on two free continuous integration services, CircleCI (using Conda for dependencies):
+Currently this is setup to do automated testing under Linux using free continuous integration services:

 The two requirements files (

-best way to do this if you are likely to contribute any changes is at
+way to do this if you are likely to contribute any changes is at the command

 $ git clone https://github.com/peterjc/thapbi-pict.git $ cd thapbi-pict